 You can contact me here.
-I'm not providing a comments facility on the website this year, as I want to focus on creating and uploading new content and not firefighting some of the stuff which is sadly prevalent these days online.
+I'm not providing a comments facility on the website, as I want to focus on creating and uploading new content and not firefighting some of the stuff which is sadly prevalent these days online.

 Or, you can follow me on Twitter.
 Just click below.